 If the process continues, the skin can stretch so much that it hangs down over the edge of the upper eyelid, interfering with vision and causing tension in the muscles of the forehead and head, as they strain to lift the stretched eyelid skin out of the line of the vision.
-Sometimes we tip our head back to see more clearly, causing tension at the back of the neck.
+Sometimes we then tip our head back to see more clearly, causing tension at the back of the neck and sometimes headaches.

 The redundant skin is then interfering with function, causing problems with vision and muscle tension.
 Surgery can then provide considerable benefits and because the skin is interfering with function, this is a surgical procedure with Medicare and private health fund rebates, which just happens to help you look and feel better too!

 What happens on the day of blepharoplasty surgery?

 The operation is performed as a day case procedure in hospital, under 'twilight anaesthesia' which is local anaesthetic with sedation.
 We do it this way so that the whole of you can be taken care of by a team of people, while doctor focusses her full attention on you and your operation.

 On the day of the operation, Anne will see you before the surgery to draw the lines on the skin where the incisions will be made.
 You are given some sedation to help you relax and then the eyelid skin is injected with local anaesthetic.